susnell/smartphoneactivity/CodeBook.md

         bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.

-Additional vectors obtained by averaging the signals in a signal window sample.
+**These additional vectors are also included in this final output**: Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

     gravityMean
     tBodyAccMean